Tvindefossen (I’ve also seen it spelled Tvinnefossen) was a gorgeous 152m waterfall tumbling in strands with a graceful character.

 This suggested to me that the falls was seasonal, and I’d imagine that Spring and early Summer would be the best times to see the falls flow reliably.

-One thing that I didn’t realize until after our Norway trip in 2005 was that Voss was the same town that inspired the brand of bottled water company by the same name.
+One thing that I didn’t realize until after our first Norway trip in 2005 was that Voss was the same town that inspired the brand of bottled water company by the same name.

 I actually didn’t know this until a coworker bought me one of their bottled waters in a fancy art-deco-like glass bottle.